HIRING TALENT DURING CORONAVIRUS: WHAT IS THE BEST APPROACH?

 Even though the world seems to have stopped, we should keep moving forward to prepare for what comes next.
-Covid-19 has brought unique challenges to business.
+Coronavirus has brought unique challenges to business.
 It has also brought a new perspective, prompting us to question assumptions about what is normal and what is essential.

 Every business is assessing every corner of operations to look for efficiencies, redundancies, and opportunities.
 We’re all rethinking how to operate.
 While you are studying the changing needs of your company and those of your clients, we will keep a close eye on the talent pool and the rapidly evolving job market.

 If you choose to use a recruiting firm, I hope you will keep in touch.
 We’re interested in your plans and we can help you stay informed on hiring trends and what other companies are doing.
 No single approach to hiring will work in every situation, and we understand this could be a bumpy ride.
 But we’ll be here to share what we’ve learned as you navigate the road ahead.

 Like what you're reading?